SasheO/Groceries_Manager/README.md

 **Required Must-have Stories**

-* User must sign up/in to use app
+-[] User must sign up/in to use app
-* User can view and edit (add and delete) grocery shopping list on app
+-[]User can view and edit (add and delete) grocery shopping list on app
     * Each item has a "delete" button and a "bought" button to move item to pantry list
-  * User can move items from grocery shopping list to pantry directly
-* User can view and edit (add and delete) of ingredients in their pantry list
+  * User can move items from grocery shopping list to pantry directly -[] User can view and edit (add and delete) of ingredients in their pantry list
-    * Each item has a delete button to remove list from pantry
- * User can search recipes with given ingredients and view them e.g. [Edamam](https://developer.edamam.com/edamam-docs-recipe-api)
+    * Each item has a delete button to remove list from pantry -[] User can search recipes with given ingredients and view them e.g. [Edamam](https://developer.edamam.com/edamam-docs-recipe-api)
- * User can search video recipes with prep instructions and play the video in app e.g. [Youtube](https://developers.google.com/youtube/v3/getting-started)
+-[] User can search video recipes with prep instructions and play the video in app e.g. [Youtube](https://developers.google.com/youtube/v3/getting-started)

 **Optional Nice-to-have Stories**